 - Think Ahead.
-Purchase reusable, recyclable, compostable/bio-degradable, or products with high “post-consumer” recycled content.
+Purchase reusable, recyclable, compostable or products with high post-consumer recycled content.

 - Buy in Bulk.
 Limit packaging by purchasing in bulk or items with minimal packaging.

-- Does your workplace educate or otherwise encourage employees to eat locally and exercise sustainable food sourcing for employees and office events? (select all that apply)
+Does your workplace encourage employees to eat locally and exercise sustainable food sourcing for employees and office events?

 - Cater Better.
-Opportunities for sustainable choices, such as locally sourced food products and minimizing waste, are discussed with caterers for office events.
+Opportunities for sustainable choices, such as minimizing waste using reusables or compostables, are discussed with caterers for office events.

-- Does your workplace encourage employee engagement in waste reduction practices through the following actions? (select all that apply)
+Does your workplace encourage employee engagement in waste reduction practices?

 - Site Evaluation.
-Workplace has requested a site evaluation by the Office of Waste Reduction and Recycling to review your workplace bins (size, style, amount, location).
+Your workplace has requested a site evaluation from Waste Reduction and Recycling to review your workplace bins (size, style, amount, location).

 - Strive for Zero.
-Contact Waste Reduction and Recycling to request a Zero Waste Workplace to optimize bin efficiency and add composting for food waste and paper towels.
+Your workplace has become a Zero Waste Workplace to optimize bin efficiency and add composting for food waste and paper towels.

 - Print Less.
 Share electronic files instead of printing a document when possible.